With summer ending in Albuquerque, now is a great time to get ahead on air conditioner maintenance.

 There’s also some upkeep you can do on your own between professional tune-ups.
 You just need about an hour to clean your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 How to Clean Your Outside AC Unit

-Pick a mild day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can test your equipment once you’ve cleaned it.
+Choose a warm day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can check the unit once you’ve cleaned it.